Mesoscale two-sample testing for networks: Methodological extensions

 \subsection{Multiple testing and false discovery rates}

-In many applications, we may be interested in simultaneous multiple testing for several non-overlapping hypothesis sets, denoted by $\mathcal{S}_1,\ldots,\mathcal{S}_K$ for $K>1$.
-For instance, we may want to test for two-sample differences in several rectangles induced by known node communities, or several rows corresponding to different nodes of interest.
-While the flexibility of the mesoscale framework means that we can easily test the intersection hypothesis by setting the hypothesis set to be $\mathcal{S} = \mathcal{S}_1 \cup \cdots \cup \mathcal{S}_K$, selecting smaller non-null hypothesis sets to control a multiple testing error metric like the false discovery rate (FDR) is a distinct problem.
-Under the same independent edge assumption made in model \eqref{expo_edges}, testing with fixed projections will render the $p$-values independent, and thus standard thresholding approaches control the FDR at the nominal level \citep{storey04strong}.
+In many applications, we may be interested in simultaneous multiple testing for several non-overlapping hypothesis sets $\mathcal{S}_1,\ldots,\mathcal{S}_K$, with guarantees on an error metric such as the false discovery rate (FDR).
+For instance, we may want to test for differences between all the blocks induced by a collection of known node communities, or rows corresponding to multiple nodes of interest.
+Under the same independent edge assumption made in model \eqref{expo_edges}, testing with fixed projections will render the $p$-values independent, and thus standard thresholding approaches control the FDR at the nominal level \citepsupp{storey04strong}.